 Special educational needs.

-If a consumer shows any of these signs, this may be an indication they are vulnerable.
+If a consumer shows any of these signs, it may be an indication they are vulnerable.

-You can take steps to support them, although you should always be taking steps to ensure you are acting responsibly towards every consumer.
+You can take extra steps to support them, although you should act responsibly towards every consumer.

 Consider communication preferences